Does your expensive Jet Engine get corroded while in storage?

 Corrosion/Rust begins at 45 %

-The comparative rates of corrosion in relatively clean and polluted air.
-The critical humidity level which is at 45% is approximately same for clean and polluted air, however the rate of corrosion is faster where surfaces are exposed to polluted air in combination with high relative humidity.
+The critical humidity level which is at 45% is approximately the same for clean and polluted air, however, the rate of corrosion is faster where surfaces are exposed to polluted air in combination with high relative humidity.

-Control Moisture levels in your Engine Storage Area to avoid Corrosion
+Control Moisture levels in your Jet Engine Storage Area to avoid Corrosion

 To prevent corrosion, the relative humidity of the air needs to be controlled to a level where it not only prevents condensation but is reduced to a critical level below which corrosion does not occur.
 As a general rule, rust and other oxidizing type corrosion reactions will not occur if the relative humidity in the area is maintained at or below 40% RH.
 Materials or product residing in this atmosphere need not be coated with oil or other surface protecting materials, and can thus be kept in ready-to-use condition